RagnarB83/ash-documentation/docs/job-types.rst

 A single-point calculation is the most basic job to perform.
 After creating an Yggdrasill fragment, you create a Theory object, e.g. a QMTheory from: :doc:`QM-interfaces` an MMTheory (TODO) or a QM/MMTheory (see XX).
-The ORCATheory class (see:  :doc:`orca-interface`) is the most common theory to use.
+The ORCATheory class is recommended for general jobs as this interface is more supported than others.
-Below, the ORCASP object is created from the ORCATheory class, providing a fragment object and various ORCA-interface variables to it.
+Below, the ORCASP object is created from the ORCATheory class, passing various ORCA-specific variables to it (location of ORCA dir and specifying how the inputfile should look).
+An Yggdrasill fragment object is also passed onto the object (now alwasy required).

 For a single-point calculation only then simply runs the Theory object via executing the internal run function of the object.
+For the object run command to work, the fragment would have to be associated with the object (as in this example).

 .. code-block:: python